-Too little engine oil or poor-quality engine oil results in premature wear of the engine.
+Too little engine oil or poor-quality engine oil results in premature wear to the engine.

-Remove filler plug and the O-ring from the clutch cover, and fill up with engine oil.
+Remove the oil filler plug with the O-ring from the clutch cover and fill up with engine oil.

 Engine oil (SAE 15W/50) (@ p.
-235)
+240)